The Best Home Security Systems for Pet Owners in 2024

 3. Vivint - Smart Security System for Pet Safety and Comfort

-Equipment costs Starting at $449 Monitoring options Professional Monthly monitoring costs $40 per month Contract lengths Starting at 42 months Installation options Professional Smart platform integration Alexa and Google Home Vivint is a lot like ADT, since it requires professional monitoring and installation.
+Equipment costs Starting at $449 Monitoring options Professional Monthly monitoring costs Starting from $30 per month Contract lengths Starting at 42 months Installation options Professional Smart platform integration Alexa and Google Home Vivint is a lot like ADT, since it requires professional monitoring and installation.
 We found it to be a better option for pet owners who want to use smart home features to keep their pets safe and comfortable.
 That’s thanks largely to Vivint’s strong smart home talents.
 It’s arguably the best smart home security system if we’re strictly talking about features.

 For example, when we got Vivint installed, we asked the technician to set it so that the Vivint smart thermostat sets the temperature between 75 and 80 degrees as soon as we leave the house.
 This automated rule kept Max warm and toasty last winter.